MartinFlores751/split-pay/README.md

-# split-pay
+# Split-Pay

-An app to split up the fees of any charge.
+A web app to help split the bill.